 Also included is a 5-year warranty on the frame, and 2 years on all the moving parts as well as the PM5 performance monitor.
 The package will include tools and assembly instructions, as well as the Model D manual, along with the PM5 performance monitor user guide.

 Don’t perform a test workout if you are not ready to buy though.
 This baby feels amazing when you build momentum, and you’ll want to get another high as soon as possible.
-The Concept2 Model D indoor rower is, no doubt, the best rowing machine under $1000, and arguably the best indoor rower ever designed.
+The Concept2 Model D indoor rower is, no doubt, the best rowing machine that is also affordable, and arguably the best indoor rower ever designed.
 With a reasonably affordable price considering what you’ll get, I cannot recommend it more.

 More details about the Concept2 Model D on Amazon: